-- ➤ Provide adequate amount of drinking water. as much as one quart per worker per hour.
+--Provide adequate amount of drinking water--as much as one quart per worker per hour.
 Provide EASY access to this water!!

-Providing liquids like Gatorade, with electrolytes in it, is also important to replace what is lost through sweat. - ➤ Provide regular rest breaks or rest periods.
-Rest breaks should be taken in a cool area.
+--Provide regular rest breaks in a cool area.
 Employers should provide rest breaks in accordance with how hot the work environment is, and how heavy the work load.
-Workers in hotter work environments and with heavier work loads should be provided with more frequent rest breaks. - ➤ Increase the air circulation.
-Use air conditioning, fans and general ventilation to cool down the work area and cool off workers. - Alert workers to the early signs of heat-related illness.
+More frequent rest breaks are required in hotter environments with heavier work loads.

+--Increase the air circulation.
+Use air conditioning, fans and general ventilation to cool down the work area and cool off workers.

+--Alert workers to the early signs of heat-related illness.
 Allow workers who experience these early signs to take a break.
-Heat-related illnesses can come on very rapidly and can be fatal. - New, or unacclimatized workers should not be allowed to work full-time, right away, in a high heat area.
+Heat-related illnesses can come on very rapidly and can be fatal.

+--New, or unacclimatized workers should not be allowed to work full-time, right away, in a high heat area.
 It takes about one week for the body to adjust to working in the heat.

-For more information about heat and heat-related illness, you can contact the UFCW Occupational Safety and Health Office in Washington, D.C. at 202-223-3111.